-Alpine campsites for a ski trip in a campervan, the perfect way to indulge in Ski seasonHere’s our pick of campsites for a ski trip in a campervan
+Alpine campsites for a ski trip in a campervan – The perfect way to indulge in Ski season!

 It’s that time of year.
 The snow is falling and the mountain slopes of Summer meadows are now neatly manicured.
 Those exhilarating Ski runs of Green, Blue, Red and Black are ready.
 Ouch…not that I’ve ever been brave or skilled enough to try some of those!
-Here’s our pick of campsites for a ski trip in a Campervan.

 Here’s our choice of sites where we’ve either stayed or visited:

-Camping L’Escale, Le Grand Bornand –
+Camping L’Escale, Le Grand Bornand

-The site has all the facilities you need.
-From a charming restaurant, heated shower blocks, heated washing up room to a heated ski boot and drying room.
+The site itself has all the facilities you’d expect, such as a charming restaurant, heated shower blocks, a heated washing up room and essential heated ski boot and drying room.

-Camping Le Clos du Pin, Le Grand Bornand –
+Camping Le Clos du Pin, Le Grand Bornand

 Camping Le Giffre, Samoens –

-Chapel itself is a small town, with a traditional feel.
+Chatel itself is a small town, with a traditional feel.
 Although in our opinion, it doesn’t have the unique charm of some of the other small resorts.

 Camping L’Oustalet , Chatel.

 La Clusaz is a larger town, surrounded by the mountains and a bus ride away from Le Grand Bornand.
-It’s one of the 4 other linked resorts of the Massif des Aravis.
+It’s one of 4 other linked resorts of the Massif des Aravis.

 Camping Plan du Fernuy.

-Les Saisies is a fab resort.
-Located in the Beaufortain Massif and Aravis mountain ranges.
+Les Saisies is a fab resort, located in the Beaufortain Massif and Aravis mountain ranges.

-The campsite, Le Champ Du Moulin is located at the old village of Venosc, below Les Deux Alpes.
-The Cable car, located 400m from the campsite connects you to the resort of Les Deux Alpes.
-It’s a low key site in a pretty location but with few amenities in Venosc itself.
+There’s a cable car located 400m from the campsite which connects you to the resort of Les Deux Alpes itself.
+It’s a low-key site in a pretty location but with few amenities in Venosc itself.

 There’s a real taste of luxury about campsites in Austria.
-They are much more refined than their French equivalent and offer a more upmarket feel, in our opinion.
+They are much more refined than their French equivalent and offer a more upmarket feel – in our opinion.

 Camping Arlberg in Pettneu is no exception.
 It’s located on the outskirts of some of the worlds most renowned, high class ski resorts.
 Think Lech, St.Cristoph and of course, St.Anton.